Michael Culhane

 Michael Culhane is a fictional character from the ABC television series Dynasty, created by Richard and Esther Shapiro.
 Portrayed by Wayne Northrop, the character is introduced in the series' 1981 pilot episode as the chauffeur of oil tycoon Blake Carrington (John Forsythe).
 Michael is also having an affair with Blake's self-indulgent daughter, Fallon (Pamela Sue Martin).
-Northrup left the series at the end of the first season, but returned for season seven, during which Michael dates Fallon's sister, Amanda (Karen Cellini).
+Northrop left the series at the end of the first season, but returned for season seven, during which Michael dates Fallon's sister, Amanda (Karen Cellini).
 In The CW's 2017 reboot of the series, Michael is portrayed by Robert Christopher Riley.

 Original series

 Northrop debuted as Michael in the Dynasty pilot episode, "Oil" (1981), and left in the season one finale, "The Testimony" (1981).
 He returned in the seventh season premiere "The Victory" (1986), and left again in the episode "The Sublet" (1987).

 Storylines

 Season one

 As Dynasty begins, Carrington chauffeur Michael is involved in a sexual relationship with heiress Fallon, the daughter of his boss, Blake Carrington.
 Michael proves useful to Blake in his shady business dealings, but Blake has him beaten up when he learns of his relationship with Fallon.